 • providing assistance on policy and regulatory frameworks for digital terrestrial broadcasting, including frequency planning and optimization of spectrum use; digital broadcasting guidelines and master plans for the transition from analogue to digital broadcasting and new broadcasting services and technologies;

-• organizing regional meetings between ITU members on the use of spectrum for broadcasting services and other services.
+• organizing regional meetings between ITU members on the use of spectrum for broadcasting services and other services, for example advising on how to transition from digital terrestrial to satellite television to optimize efficiency, ensure quality of service and avoid harmful interference.

 Reasons: Information on available technologies is key to ensure fast and efficienct transition from analogue to digital.
 Support is necessary to optimize efficiency.